-NCERT Solutions for Class 8 English Unit 11 – Ancient Education System of India is available for free download at BYJU’S in PDF format for CBSE students.
-The NCERT Solutions for Class 8 English link of Unit 11 is provided below, along with textbook solutions that are solved by our panel of expert teachers, in accordance with the updated CBSE guidelines.
+NCERT Solutions for Class 8 English Chapter 11 – Ancient Education System of India is available for free download at BYJU’S in PDF format for CBSE students.
+The NCERT Solutions for Class 8 English link of Chapter 11 is provided below, along with textbook solutions that are solved by our panel of expert teachers, in accordance with the updated CBSE guidelines.

-This unit “Ancient Education System of India” gives us glimpses of our ancient education system and explains how our country has been the centre of learning since ancient times.
+This chapter “Ancient Education System of India” gives us glimpses of our ancient education system and explains how our country has been the centre of learning since ancient times.
 Education is deep-rooted in India as there are inscriptions on stones, palm leaf records, copper and our manuscripts as there are pieces of evidence of the historic origins of learning in our country.

 Meanwhile, Class 8 students can refer to the NCERT Solutions of the English Supplementary textbook – It So Happened here.
 All the textbook and extra exercise questions are solved by our subject-matter experts, according to the latest CBSE English curriculum.
 Students can also discover the other key subjects of NCERT Solutions of Class 8 and score good marks in their exams.

-Access Answers to NCERT Class 8 English Unit 11 – Ancient Education System of India
+Access Answers to NCERT Class 8 English Chapter 11 – Ancient Education System of India

 Ancient Education System of India

 Most travellers were attracted towards India because of the fame of Indian culture, its wealth, religions, philosophies, art, architecture, along with its educational practices that had spread far and wide across the world.
 The Indian education system of ancient times was considered as a rich source of knowledge, traditions and practices that helped in guiding and encouraging humanity as a whole.
 For travellers, India was a land of great wonder.